PokoNut/ENGL393H/docs/manual.md

 ## Anatomy of a Command

 Now that you've (hopefully) followed one of the installation guides, we can cover how to use Linux's command-line interface (CLI).
 For most programmers, this is the primary reason they use Linux.
 If you are using a linux server or a development container, you should already have access to the CLI directly.
-However, if you are running Linux off of a flashdrive or are using a virutal machine you may have to locate the terminal/command-line application.
+However, if you are running Linux off of a flash drive or are using a virtual machine you may have to locate the terminal/command-line application.

 Typically, a command is composed of three elements separated by one or more spaces: a name, a list of options, and a list of arguments.

 ### Name
 The name of a command always comes first.
 Technically, it is the name of the program we are trying to run.
-This may seem strange intitially, but every basic function of an operating system, when it comes down to it, is just a program.
+This may seem strange initially, but every basic function of an operating system, when it comes down to it, is just a program.
 When you run a program from CLI, it searches for it in dedicated directories (usually /usr/bin/).
 Once the program is located, it may then be loaded from its file.

 ### Options
 The options of a command are parameters used to change the program's behavior.
 They are preceded by either a dash or a double dash.
-In this guide, I have ommitted many less-important options for clarity.
-Note that you can list arguments seperately (-a -b -c ...) or combine them (-abc) for the same effect.
+In this guide, I have omitted many less-important options for clarity.
+Note that you can list arguments separately (-a -b -c ...) or combine them (-abc) for the same effect.

 ### Arguments
 The arguments of a command are the actual values the program uses as input, such as a number, a file, or a text input.
 When supplying a directory as an argument, you may use "." to refer to the current directory and ".." to refer to the parent directory.